Transition metal allyl complex: Benzyl complexes

 In all bonding modes, the benzylic carbon atom is more strongly attached to the metal as indicated by M-C bond distances, which differ by ca. 0.2 Å in η3-bonded complexes.
 X-ray crystallography demonstrate that the benzyl ligands in tetrabenzylzirconium are highly flexible.
 One polymorph features four η2-benzyl ligands, whereas another polymorph has two η1- and two η2-benzyl ligands.

 Applications

-In terms of applications, a popular allyl complex is allyl palladium chloride.
-Allyl ligands are susceptible to nucleophilic addition, which can be useful in organic synthesis.
+Allyl complexes are often discussed in academic research, but few have commercial applications.
+A popular allyl complex is allyl palladium chloride.